moby/moby/docs/articles/configuring.md

 ### Configuring Docker

+For CentOS 7.x and RHEL 7.x you can [control and configure Docker with systemd](systemd.md).

-You configure the `docker` daemon in the `/etc/sysconfig/docker` file on your host.
-You do this by specifying values in a variable.
-For CentOS 7.x and RHEL 7.x, the name of the variable is `OPTIONS` and for CentOS 6.x and RHEL 6.x, the name of the variable is `other_args`.
+Previously, for CentOS 6.x and RHEL 6.x you would configure the `docker` daemon in the `/etc/sysconfig/docker` file on your system.
+You would do this by specifying values in a `other_args` variable.
+For a short time in CentOS 7.x and RHEL 7.x you would specify values in a `OPTIONS` variable.
+This is no longer recommended in favor of using systemd directly.

 For this section, we will use CentOS 7.x as an example to configure the `docker` daemon.

-By default, systemd services are located either in `/etc/systemd/service`, `/lib/systemd/system` or `/usr/lib/systemd/system`.
-The `docker.service` file can be found in either of these three directories depending on your host.

 To configure Docker options:

 1. Log into your host as a user with `sudo` or `root` privileges.

-2. If you don't have one, create the `/etc/sysconfig/docker` file on your host.
-Depending on how you installed Docker, you may already have this file.

-3. Open the file with your favorite editor.
+2. Create the `/etc/systemd/system/docker.service.d` directory.

     ```
-    $ sudo vi /etc/sysconfig/docker
+    $ sudo mkdir /etc/systemd/system/docker.service.d
     ```

-4. Add a `OPTIONS` variable with the following options.
-These options are appended to the command that starts the `docker` daemon.
+3. Create a  `/etc/systemd/system/docker.service.d/docker.conf` file.

+4. Open the file with your favorite editor.

     ```
+    $ sudo vi /etc/systemd/system/docker.service.d/docker.conf
+    ```

+5. Override the `ExecStart` configuration from your `docker.service` file to customize the `docker` daemon.
+To modify the `ExecStart` configuration you have to specify an empty configuration followed by a new one as follows:

+```
+[Service]
+ExecStart=
-    OPTIONS="-D --tls=true --tlscert=/var/docker/server.pem --tlskey=/var/docker/serverkey.pem -H tcp://192.168.59.3:2376"
+ExecStart=/usr/bin/docker daemon -H fd:// -D --tls=true --tlscert=/var/docker/server.pem --tlskey=/var/docker/serverkey.pem -H tcp://192.168.59.3:2376
 ```

 These options :